Contact and Non-Contact Forces

 Forces can be divided into contact and non-contact forces.

-Contact forces act between objects that are physically touching, for example:
+Contact forces act between objects that are physically touching:

-Non-Contact forces act between objects that are are not touching.
-Examples include:
+Non-contact forces act between objects that are not touching:

 Scalars and Vectors